orthopus/01-myocoach/README.md

   * Go to the GitHub [issues](https://github.com/orthopus/0102-myocoach-diy/issues) of the project.
 * You have time, some Maker skills and you want to help us ?
   * Read the [CONTRIBUTING](CONTRIBUTING.md) file to help us to go to the **Myo Coach v2.0**
+  * Read the [CODEOFCONDUCT](CODEOFCONDUCT.md) file to know community standards

+## Contact

+If you wish to contact us, you can send a message to contact@orthopus.com